liamcarew/cassava-leaf-disease-classification/README.md

 # cassava-leaf-disease-classification
-Contains the code involved for the minor dissertation of my M.Sc.
+Contains the code for the minor dissertation of my M.Sc.
 Data Science degree